tulleuchen/jirastopwatch/README.md

                          Fixed tab-order on controls

 1.3.0     2015-11-11     Issues can now be selected from a list of available issues  - this list is controlled by selecting between your favourite JQL filters

+1.3.1     2015-12-16     Cosmetic UI tweaks.
+My computer was running with a default zoom-level of 125%, which meant that things did not look correct on default zoom level.
 </pre>